 Message Passing Performance

 We start with the message passing interface.
-Since we want to focus on the scheduler and not on DSP performance, we use PDU Filter blocks, which just forward messages through the flow graph.
-(Our messages, of course, do not contain the key that would be filtered out.)
+Since we want to focus on the scheduler and not on DSP performance, we use PDU Filter blocks, which just forward messages through the flowgraph.
+Our messages, of course, do not contain the key that would be filtered out.
+(Update: And this is, of course, where I messed up in the initial version of the post.)
+I, therefore, created a custom block that just forwards messages through the flowgraph and added a debug switch to make sure that this doesn’t happen again.

-Before starting the flow graph, we create and enqueue a burst of messages in the first block.
+Before starting the flowgraph, we create and enqueue a given number of messages in the first block.

 Finally, we also enqueue a